 Thank you for reading my post today, I hope you enjoyed it!
 I had so much fun re-wearing all my old items again and restyling them into new, more suitable to my age and taste outfits.

 What about you?
 Has your style evolved over the years or your taste is still more or less the same?
-Do you enjoy re-wearing old items from time to time or do you prefer throwing away or donate everything from the past?
+Do you enjoy re-wearing old items from time to time or do you prefer throwing away or donating everything that belongs to the past?

-I would love to know about your personal thoughts, please leave a comment or drop a message on my inbox.
+I would love to know about your personal thoughts, please leave a comment or drop a message in my inbox.